VHAINNOVATIONS/ehmp-app/README.md

 License
 =========

 The libraries included in this repo are licensed for redistribution.
-The included HighCharts libraries is not free, but is redistributed under the terms of its [non-commercial license](http://shop.highsoft.com/faq/non-commercial#non-commercial-redistribution).
+The included HighCharts libraries are not free, but is redistributed under the terms of its [non-commercial license](http://shop.highsoft.com/faq/non-commercial#non-commercial-redistribution).